Blendify/blender-manual/blender_docs/manual/animation/object_path.rst

 To determine where along the path should lay its owner, its uses the *location of this owner* along a given axis.
-So to animate the movement of your owner along its target path, you have to animate some way (Ipo curves or other indirect animation) its location.
+So to animate the movement of your owner along its target path, you have to animate some way (Ipo curves or other indirect animation) it's location.

 This implies that here, the length of the path have no more any effect - and that by default, the object is static somewhere on the path!